camillethuyentruong/protocols/sporemat.md

 <img src="https://user-images.githubusercontent.com/46766469/184568462-fbab3540-6b23-4b3c-b8cb-9c3fbb9c98d2.jpg" width="400" />

 The role of mitotic spores for the life cycle of these fungi is not well understood, but they may act as spermatia to enhance the likelihood of finding compatible nuclei (outcrossing) in heterothallic species.
-Failure to colonize roots or germinate mitotic spores in culture so far likely indicate that they are not propagative.
+Failure to colonize roots or germinate in culture indicate that the mitotic spores are likely not serving a propagative role.

 ## Where to find spore mats